rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

   }
 }
 ```
-* Compile the file using `javac` and run it using `java`.
-Then, in the VSCode terminal type in the following command:
+* Using the terminal, compile the file using `javac` and run it using `java`.
+Then, type in the following command to copy the file to the remote computer.

 ```
 scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/
 ```
-* You will be prompted to enter a password.
+* You will be prompted to enter your account password.
 After entering one, log back into ieng6 using `ssh cs15lwi22zz@ieng6.ucsd.edu` and enter `ls` into the terminal.
-You should see that your java file is in your home directory of your course-specific account.
+You should see that your java file is in the directory of your course-specific account.
 (Look at bottom of screenshot for reference)

 ![scpWhereAmI](https://user-images.githubusercontent.com/97699019/149462537-2d7fb683-4b91-4366-b759-2867b4e30bad.png)